hiro2233/nuttx/nuttx/configs/README.txt

   STM32F103VET6 chip.
 See http://firestm32.taobao.com .
 Version 2 and 3 of
   the boards are supported but only version 2 has been tested.

+configs/freedom-k64f
+  This port uses the FreeScale FREEDOM-K64F development board.
+This board uses the Kinetis K64 MK64FN1M0VLL12 Cortex-M4 MCU.

+configs/freedom-kl25z
+configs/freedom-kl26z
+  These configurations are for the Freescale Freedom KL25Z and very similar KL26Z board.
+The Freedom-KL25Z features the K25Z120LE3AN chip; the Freedom-KL26Z has the K26Z128VLH4 chip.
+These are separate configurations because of minor differences in the on-board logic.
+Both include a built-in SDA debugger.

 configs/hymini-stm32v
   A configuration for the HY-Mini STM32v board.
 This board is based on the STM32F103VCT chip.